MetaDyn/MetaDyn-Dashboard-v1/memory-bank/progress.md

 ## What Works
 - The basic project structure is in place.
-- The Memory Bank has been initialized.
+- The Memory Bank has been initialized and updated with the new project context.

 ## What's Left to Build
-- The entire frontend application, including the Leaderboard, User Activity, and AI Activity components.
+- The entire frontend application for the MetaDyn Dashboard.
-- The connection to the Supabase backend.
+- Connectors for Metaverse platforms (Spatial, Roblox).
-- Any specific features that were blocked by the Gemini API billing issue.
+- Implementation of the initial features: Agent Management, Player Analytics, and Leaderboards.

 ## Current Status
-- **Blocked:** Waiting for the user to specify the task that was previously blocked by the Gemini API billing issue.
+- **Blocked:** Waiting for the user to specify the first development task.

 ## Known Issues
 - None at this time.